-Cosmas, from Nigeria is a J.S.D., Candidate at Cornell Law School specializing in International and Comparative Law.
-He holds an L.L.M from Cornell Law School and an L.L.B from the University of Nigeria.
-He is also enrolled as a Barrister and Solicitor of the Nigerian Supreme Court.
-He has also attended and obtained certifications in Public and Private International law from the Hague Academy of International Law - the Hague Netherlands.
+Cosmas, from Nigeria, is a J.S.D.
+Candidate at Cornell Law School – specializing in International and Comparative Law.
+He holds an L.L.M (Master of Laws) from Cornell Law School and an L.L.B (Bachelor of Laws) from the University of Nigeria.
+He is also enrolled as to practice Law at the Nigerian Supreme Court since 2007.
+Also, he has attended and obtained certifications in Public and Private International law from the Hague Academy of International Law - the Hague Netherlands.
+His research interest in International and Comparative Law continues to give him critical insights into the problems of law and society – particularly law, development and social justice – as articulated in different legal regimes, traditions and theories.

 Before coming to Cornell Law School, Cosmas practiced law generally in the areas of corporate litigation, investments, mining leases, human rights and alternative dispute resolution in Nigeria.